sinatayebati/talking-duck/README.md

     >
 </p>

 ## What's the Quack?

-**TALKING DUCK** is an LLM-powered chatbot that does more than just float around.
-It listens (literally) to your code problems, thanks to its audio-to-text superpower, and then it gets its webbed feet dirty by diving into the depths of code logic to bring you pearls of wisdom... or at least, the answers to your coding questions.

-Whether you're tangled in the vines of Python, lost in the braces of JavaScript, or just need someone to tell you "It's gonna be okay, buddy," **TALKING DUCK** is your go-to aquatic ally.

-## What's the Quack?

 **TALKING DUCK** is an LLM-powered coding companion ready to tackle your code conundrums.
 With its audio-to-text superpower, it listens to your woes and dives deep to fetch solutions—or at least tries to.
 Python puzzles?
 JavaScript jumbles?
 Need a virtual "there, there"? **TALKING DUCK** is your feathered fixer-upper. 🦆💻